Cybercrime and online safety eLearning

 If you can't access your certificate

-If you think you have completed all elements of the course, but have not been able to access your certificate, please check the ‘cybercrime and online safety course completion guide’ attached to this page.
-This will help you spot any sections you may have missed and help you gain access to your certificate.
+If you think you have completed all elements of the course, but have not been able to access your certificate, please check the orange progress bars are complete on each page of the module.
+If not, click onto the bar to see which activity you have missed.

-If after working through the guide, you still can't access your certificate, please email: firstname.lastname@example.org
+If after re-checking your progress on each page, you still can't access your certificate, please email: firstname.lastname@example.org